Blog

 9. Alex Beige

-Alex Beige is an NYC-based web developer and designer whose site takes you on a journey that showcases both Alex’s fun personality and stellar work.
-This portfolio is a one-page style website that walks you through previous client work, the design and development process, a (hilarious) team page, and a call to action to get in touch.
+Alex Beige is an NYC-based web developer and designer whose portfolio site takes you on a journey that showcases Alex’s fun personality and stellar work.
+This one-page website walks you through previous client work, the design and development process, a (hilarious) team page, and a CTA to get in touch.
+Playful imagery and subtle animations engage readers throughout.

 10. Moritz Petersen

-Moritz Petersen is a freelance web designer and developer, focused on delivering sites that are 100% tailored to his clients’ needs.
-Moritz's online design portfolio features a beautiful scrolling interaction through the Webflow Designer while showcasing the clients that he's worked with.
+Moritz Petersen is a freelance web designer and developer who fully tailors sites to client needs.
+His online design portfolio features a beautiful scrolling interaction through the Webflow Designer while showcasing the clients he’s worked with.

 11. Aaron Grieve